You may think you’re not very resilient.

-To see more about this game, click here.
+To see more about this game, click Do The Hula.

 There are many resources for developing resilience in adults aside from courses.
 For example, there are several exercises that can help build resiliency skills.
 A few of these exercises are listed below.

-This is an exercise for rating your current exercise.
-While this may not build your resilience directly, it can help you to learn about your current resiliency skills and abilities.
-In order to increase your resilience, it’s important to know what aspects of resilience you most need to work on.
+The Brief Resilience Scale is an assessment for understanding your current resilience.
+While this may not build your resilience directly, it can give you a general overview of your current resiliency skills and abilities.
+In order to increase your resilience, it’s important to know where you stand.

-Doing this exercise will help you to recognize where you are in terms of resilience and identify where you can improve from your current state of resilience.
+Doing this exercise will help you to recognize where you are in terms of resilience and begin to identify where you can improve from your current state of resilience.